kcrary/istari/docs/tactics.md

-    On rare occasions `substStrict` might work when `subst` fails, because `subst` might fail due to a spurious cyclic dependency (one that can be eliminated by normalizing, or by pruning an evar dependency).
+    On rare occasions `substStrict` might work when `subst` fails, because `subst` might fail due to a spurious cyclic dependency (one that could be eliminated pruning an evar dependency).

   + `substStrictRaw /[hyp x]/`